ridamoe/jidouteki/README.md

 Jidouteki ("自動的", "automatic") is a website-independed manga sources and data extractor.

-It uses python configs to describe website structures and provides many convenience methods to get parsers writen quickly and accurately.
+It uses python parsers to describe website structures and provides many convenience methods to get parsers writen quickly and accurately.

 ## Example